Poedtske/react-product-app/README.md

 2. **Configure Environment Variables:**
    - Create all `.env` files.
 Refer to the examples provided in the project.
 3. **Run the Application:**
-   - Start the backend and database. run in intellij or other IDE
+   - Start the backend.
+     run Lab12BackendApplication.java in intellij or other IDE
    - Start the frontend.
      ```bash
      cd frontend/